-GOOGLE MY BUSINESS PAGE – Make sure the business has some presence on page 1 Google.
-Service the active searchers for goods and services in the local area.
+GOOGLE MY BUSINESS PAGE – Delivers a presence on page 1 Google.
+Captures the active searchers (prospects) for goods and services in the local area.

 DIRECTORIES – The second line of defence to pick up those actively searching (in buying mode) for goods or services.

 WEBSITE – The information hub for the business.
 More likely to pick up those searching for general information than active searchers.
-But if those searching for information find what they need and are properly nurtured they may become customers at some point.
+The challenge is to engage those visitors so they return when ready to buy.

 LOCAL SEARCH ENGINE OPTIMISATION – The website needs to appear on page 1 Google (worse case Page2) when a prospect types in a relevant search phrase.